Earth System Research Laboratories

 The Earth System Research Laboratories (ESRL) is an alliance of four NOAA scientific labs, all located in the David Skaggs Research Center on the Department of Commerce campus in Boulder, Colorado.
-Organized under NOAA's Office of Oceanic and Atmospheric Research, ESRL's main goal is to advance the scientific understanding of weather, climate, air quality, water resources, and other Earth system components.
+Organized under NOAA's Office of Oceanic and Atmospheric Research, ESRL studies weather, climate, air quality, water resources, and other Earth system components.
+ESRL collaborates with researchers and scholars from nearby University of Colorado and Colorado State University, and partners with the National Center for Atmospheric Research.

-The four labs’ intersecting missions have generated a legacy of accomplishment over the past 50 years.
-Backed by scientists from cooperative research institutes at the University of Colorado and Colorado State University, ESRL has been an engine of scientific discovery, producing environmental models and products, along with forecasting and decision-support tools to protect life and safety, and support commerce at local to global scales.

-Together with its university partners and the nearby National Center for Atmospheric Research, ESRL has helped Boulder earn a reputation as one of the premier global centers for atmospheric research.

 Laboratories

+Chemical Sciences Laboratory

-The Chemical Sciences Laboratory (CSL) advances scientific understanding of the chemical and physical processes that affect Earth's atmospheric composition and climate.
+The Chemical Sciences Laboratory (CSL) studies the chemical and physical processes that affect Earth's atmospheric composition and climate.

+Global Monitoring Laboratory

 The Global Monitoring Laboratory (GML) researches greenhouse gas and carbon cycle feedbacks, changes in clouds, aerosols, and surface radiation, and the recovery of stratospheric ozone.

+Global Systems Laboratory

-The Global Systems Laboratory (GSL) develops next-generation weather forecast models, decision support tools, visualization systems, and uses high-performance computing technology to support a Weather-Ready Nation.
+The Global Systems Laboratory (GSL) develops weather forecast models, decision support tools, visualization systems, and uses high-performance computing technology to support a Weather-Ready Nation.

+Physical Sciences Laboratory

-The Physical Sciences Laboratory (PSL) conducts weather, climate, and hydrologic research to effectively anticipate and respond to the challenges of hydrologic extremes.
+The Physical Sciences Laboratory (PSL) conducts weather, climate, and hydrologic research around hydrologic extremes.